Your wedding represents a new beginning not only for your relationship, but for you personally.

 Habit #5: Listen to Your Partner’s Perspective

 Another unavoidable aspect of wedding planning is disagreements.
-You and your fiance will more than likely clash over a few ideas, so take this time to learn how to listen to each other and see if you can understand your different perspectives.
+You and your fiancé/e will more than likely clash over a few ideas, so take this time to learn how to listen to each other and see if you can understand each other's different perspectives.
 This will serve you well when more serious arguments arise later down the road.

 Habit #6: Cook Your Own Meals